greg4shaw/Tic-Tac-Toe/README.md

 ## Description

-A basic project to fetch and render data using API's.
-The project will make use of useEffect and well as useReducer to be able to fetch data from an API.
-It will then use pagination to be able to render that data in a user friendly interface.
+A basic project to create a Tic Tac Toe game.
+This uses components within React.

 ### Features

-* Search bar to search any terms which will return the applicable articles.
+* A board which has 9 squares
-* A page size bar which allows you to adjust the size of the page specifying that by number of articles per page
+* Each player gets a turn, there will be an X and an O player.
+When the player clicks on a square it will mark it with the players respective symbol.
-* Pagination represented by buttons below the search results
+* There will be live results as well as an indicator on whose turn it is to play

 ## Installation

-Clone the files that are in the Data-Fetcher directory to your local machine.
+Clone the files that are in the Tic-Tac_Toe directory to your local machine.
 A local server is needed to run the test React applications.
 To do this complete the following steps:
 - Download Live Server extension in VS code OR